junsenbrnr/django-docker/README.md

 > `YOUR-PROJECT-NAME-HERE` should match `PROJECT_NAME` in the `.env` file

 ### .env and settings.py
-> If you did not remove `python-dotenv` in `requirements.in`, which you probably shouldn't, follow the steps below.
+> If you did not remove `python-dotenv` in `requirements.in`, follow the steps below.
 If you did remove it, update `settings.py` like you normally would and skip this section.

 Using Docker's `.env` file, we're going to replace environment specific settings.
 First, we need to add the following code right below `import os`.